bagg3rs/prom-grafana/README.md

 # Prometheus and Grafana Demo
-Promethues SNMP_Exporter Blackbox_Exporter Grafana inclding image renderer
+Promethues, SNMP_Exporter, Blackbox_Exporter and Grafana which includes the image renderer container which enables rich notifications in slack/telegram etc

 ## Prerequisites
 * `docker and docker-compose` see [See Docker installation] (https://docs.docker.com/get-docker/)